timescale/docs/timescaledb/tutorials/analyze-nft-data/nft-schema-ingestion.md

 | to_account | Account used to transfer to, FK: accounts(id) |
 | winner_account | Buyer's account, FK: accounts(id) |

-* `id` field is a unique field provided by the OpenSea API.
-* `total_price` field is the price paid for the NFTs in ETH (or other cryptocurrency payment symbol available on OpenSea).
-* `quantity` field indicates how many NFTs were sold in the transaction (can be more than 1).
-* `auction_type` field is NULL by default, unless the transaction happened as part of an auction.
-* `asset_id` and `collection_id` fields can be used to JOIN the supporting relational tables.

 ### The assets table
 The `assets` table contains information about the assets (NFTs) that are in the transactions.
 One row represents a unique NFT asset on the OpenSea platform.

+* `name` field is the name of the NFT, and is not unique.
+* `id` field is the primary key, provided by the OpenSea API.
+* One asset can be referenced from multiple transactions (traded multiple times).

 | Data field | Description |
 |---|---|